gardener/landscaper/docs/usage/Templating.md

   The kubeconfig is returned as base64 encoded string.

   Arguments:
   - `shootName` the name of the shoot cluster
   - `shootNamespace` the namespace of the Gardener project to which the Shoot belongs: `garden-<PROJECT NAME>`
-  - `expirationSeconds` the number of seconds after which the kubeconfig expires.
+  - `expirationSeconds` the number of seconds after which the kubeconfig expires
-  - `target` a Target that contains a kubeconfig for the Gardener project to which the Shoot belongs.
+  - `target` a Target that contains a kubeconfig for the Gardener project to which the Shoot belongs

   Here is an example of an export execution that uses the `getShootAdminKubeconfig` function.
   ```yaml